dmgeurts/getcert_vmware/README.md

 ```

 # Prepare the Script for Execution
-+ In an environment with centralised credentials it's best to not run code under a user that may be removed.
++ In an environment with centralised credentials it's best to run code under a user that will never be removed.
 Install the code to a common location: `/usr/local/bin` is assumed.
-When using a different location, change variable INST_CERT in vmw_getcert accordingly.
+When using a different location, change the variable INST_CERT in vmw_getcert accordingly.
   + Create a new role with the following privileges in vCenter for the API user:
     + Certificate Managent - Manage (below Admins priv)
     + Certificate Management - Administer (Admins priv)